ferried/animal-crossing-cli/README.md

-# animal-crossing-cli
+# Animal Crossing Cli
-that's a command interface wiki of the animal-crossing
+The command line interface tools for the AnimalCrossing